FNNDSC/pl-pfdo_med2img/README.rst

         SPECIAL CASES:
         For DICOM data, the <outputFileStem> can be set to the value of an internal DICOM tag.
-The tag is specified by preceding the tag name with a percent character '%%', so
+The tag is specified by preceding the tag name with a percent character '%', so

-            -o %%ProtocolName
+            -o %ProtocolName

         will use the DICOM 'ProtocolName' to name the output file.
 Note that special characters (like spaces) in the DICOM value are